0xAX/asm/content/asm_3.md

 _start:
 	;; Fetch the number of arguments from the stack and store it in the rcx register. pop rcx
-	;; Check the number of the given command line arguments. cmp rcx, 3
+	;; Check the number of the given command-line arguments. cmp rcx, 3
 	;; If not enough, jump to the error subroutine. jne argcError

-	;; Skip the first command line argument which is usually the program name. add rsp, 8
+	;; Skip the first command-line argument which is usually the program name. add rsp, 8

-	;; Fetch the first command line argument from the stack and store it in the rsi register. pop rsi
+	;; Fetch the first command-line argument from the stack and store it in the rsi register. pop rsi
-	;; Convert the first command line argument to an integer number. call str_to_int
+	;; Convert the first command-line argument to an integer number. call str_to_int
 	;; Store the result in the r10 register. mov r10, rax

-	;; Fetch the second command line argument from the stack and store it in the rsi register. pop rsi
+	;; Fetch the second command-line argument from the stack and store it in the rsi register. pop rsi
-	;; Convert the second command line argument to an integer number. call str_to_int
+	;; Convert the second command-line argument to an integer number. call str_to_int
 	;; Store the result in the r11 register. mov r11, rax